vim-erlang/vim-erlang-runtime/README.md

 # Erlang indentation and syntax for Vim

-This is an improved version of the Erlang indentation and syntax shipped with Vim 7.3.
+This is the Erlang indentation and syntax that is shipped with Vim (from Vim 7.4).

 ## Installation